bradmetz/stonks_ftw/README.md

 # Tools created for this project

 collector.py - My collection of python code blocks to create my data set.
 Outputs my data sets to csv for future processing in the pipeline.
 I have also left my dead end code blocks in there as well.
+There is currently support for TSX, NYSE, and NASDAQ.
+File structure needs to be created manually (may add support to automatically create this in the future).
+I thought about pulling down price on day of dividend payment for each ticker but with the call limits on Alpha Vanatage may make pulling down full histories a better option.
+Will look at adding a collector for histories first.

 # References
 Neat looking webscraper - simple scraper.io